Administrative Professional Technology

 The following business degree at Nashville State Community College is accredited by the Accreditation Council for Business Schools and Programs: A.A.S. in Administrative Professional Technology.

-The mission of the Administrative Professional Technology program at Nashville State Community College is to contribute to the community by preparing students with the office and management skills necessary to become productive and responsible leaders in today’s workplace.
+The mission of the Administrative Professional Technology program at Nashville State Community College is to seamlessly integrate our graduates into the workforce by preparing students for the challenging and rewarding needs of today’s employers by developing relevant and innovative skills in communication, technology, and management.